How to visit Abu Dhabi on a Budget

 There’s lots to do in Abu Dhabi for free or at prices that everyone can afford.
 From sightseeing to sports, souks to parks, here’s a quick look at the best free and low-cost things to do in Abu Dhabi.

-Parks and gardens – Abu Dhabi may be known for its skyscrapers, but it’s an incredibly green city too.
-Look out for parks such as those next to the Corniche, which are free to enter and filled with flowers all year round.
-Khalifa park is the largest park in the city and charges a small entry fee.
+Parks and Gardens – Abu Dhabi may be known for its skyscrapers, but it’s an incredibly green city too.
+Look out for parks in Abu Dhabi such as those next to the Corniche, which are free to enter and filled with flowers all year round.
+Khalifa Park is the largest park in the city and charges a small entry fee.
 However, it’s well worth the price of admission as once inside you can wander around the aquarium, sit by the fountains, or check out the children’s play area.
 It’s a great spot for a picnic on a balmy evening, or an early morning jog.

 The Heritage Village – a great chance to find out more about the history and culture of the region, the Heritage Village has displays of crafts and farming methods, as well as camel rides and events, music, and dance festivals.
 The Village is at the Breakwater near Marina Mall.

 The Corniche – This 8km-long strip is an absolute delight in the early evening, when the cool sea breeze brings a little welcome relief from the heat of the day.
 Hire a bicycle and explore the gardens and souks, or head for the beach, which is free to use and has excellent facilities.
 The beach is popular with families, and the water is warm and shallow, perfect for a paddle.